Managing commercial properties is a different kettle of fish than other properties, i.e. residential, although utilising certain shared principles.

-It's imperative to get these goals firmly established.
-If not, then you'll tend to bumble along and make ad-hoc decisions without any clarity or longer term performance.
+It's imperative to get these goals firmly established with commercial property management.
+If not, you'll tend to bumble along and make ad-hoc decisions without clarity or long term performance.

-It's often this bigger perspective that you need with commercial properties, whether you're a business occupying them as a tenant or an owner-occupier wanting your business developed around this location and actual property layout.
-Alternatively you’re an investor, perhaps moving into commercial property from residential where you're after longer term stability and steady capital growth rather than quick uncertain wins with residential (see a post here on moving into commercial property investment from residential
+It's often this bigger perspective you need with real estate property management, whether you're a business occupying them as a tenant or an owner-occupier wanting your business developed around this location and actual property layout.

-In terms of who manages such commercial properties, you often hear references to 'property managers' or 'managing agents' which are appointed by owners to manage their property interests, often involving different tenants and occupiers.
-They're maybe the same company who first let or purchased the property, or separate specialist property managers appointed or individuals within a business.
+Regarding who manages such commercial properties in the UK, you often hear references to 'property managers' or 'managing agents' appointed by owners to manage their property interests, often involving different tenants and occupiers.

 Commercial Property Management Through Four Perspectives